mlalic/tokio-solicit/README.md

 wild.
 For a true TLS implementation, we'd need a true async IO ALPN implementation (ALPN is the only supported way of negotiating that a TLS socket connection will use HTTP/2).

-Secondly, the client currently resolves to the entire response (both the response headers and the full body).
-Instead, it should resolve to response headers and a `Stream` of body chunks.
-There's nothing inherently blocking this from being implemented.

 # License

 The project is published under the terms of the MIT license.